Pseudo-Riemannian geometry embeds information geometry in optimal transport: -divergence and the pseudo-Riemannian framework

 We call ${\bf D} : G \times G \rightarrow [0, \infty)$ the $c$-divergence by the transport on $G$. \end{definition}

 By the generalized Fenchel inequality ${\bf D}$ is non-negative.
-For it to be a divergence on $G$ in the sense of Definition \ref{def:divergence}, we require that the cost function is non-degenerate in the sense of \cite[Definition 2.2]{KM10}.
+For it to be a divergence on $G$ in the sense of Definition \ref{def:divergence}, we require that the cost function is non-degenerate in the sense of \cite[Definition 2.2]{KM10}, which means that in local coordinates the matrix $\frac{\partial^2}{\partial p^i \partial q'^{j}} c(p, q')$ is invertible (see also the discussion in Section \ref{sec:pseudo.Riemannian}).
 This condition will be assumed throughout the paper.